qiz-li/lovelace-soft-ui/README.md

       box-shadow:
         {% if is_state('sun.sun', 'above_horizon') %}
           -8px -8px 8px 0 rgba(255,255,255,.5),8px 8px 8px 0 rgba(0,0,0,.03);
-        {% else %}
+        {% elif is_state('sun.sun', 'below_horizon') %}
           -8px -8px 8px 0 rgba(50, 50, 50,.5),8px 8px 8px 0 rgba(0,0,0,.15);
         {% endif %}
    }
 ```

 # Advanced Usage
-Here are some cards I created using this style :)
+Here are some cards I created using this style.

-All cards are added using the UI: click on the three dots on the top right, then go to `Configure UI` then click on the `+` on the bottom right, then select `Manual`.
+All cards are added using the UI.
+Click on the three dots on the top right, go to `Configure UI`, then click on the `+` on the bottom right, and select `Manual`.
 Paste in the appropriate code for each card.

 ## Compact Header
 <p align="left">